sergibarroso/wireguard-vpn-setup/README.md

 ListenAddress 127.0.0.1
 ```

-To apply the previous config just restart the SSH daemon:
+To apply the previous config, just restart the SSH daemon:

 ```shell
 systemctl restart ssh